acollins112/PersonalWebPage/README.md

 # Personal Website
 ⭐️⭐️⭐️⭐️⭐️
-This repository contains the files for my personal website, [AnthonyCollins.me](https://anthonycollins.me).
+This repository contains the file types and steps for viewing/re-creating my personal website, [AnthonyCollins.me](https://anthonycollins.me).
 The website showcases my portfolio, projects, and other professional information.

 ## Table of Contents